 That, perhaps, explains why the American leftists are opening their large and prestigious media stations for members of the Muslim Brotherhood to falsely represent themselves as Egyptian or Arab political opposition groups, and thus speaking against, not only Arab leaders that the leftists dislike because they are friends with President Trump, but also against the Trump administration, too!

 This illogical behavior by liberal democrats, coupled with generous donations from Qatar to their media outlets and think tanks, created a deep system of polarization in Washington, DC, over the years.
 That disturbing state deeply threatens the well-being of the exemplary American domestic political system and the effectiveness of American foreign policy.

 Nevertheless, the biggest harm the democrats, mostly blinded by hate towards Trump, are causing to their country and the entire world is their insistence to stand in the way of Trump’s administration’s attempts to designate the Muslim Brotherhood as an international terrorist organization.
 Every time a step is taken by the administration in that direction, the democrats rise against Trump accusing him of being “Islam-phobic” or “recklessly destroying” US affairs with other countries, like Qatar and Turkey.

-Despite that opposing force by the democrats in favor of the Muslim Brotherhood, the US State Department managed to designate a number of armed factions of the Muslim Brotherhood as terrorist organizations; e.g. Hamas in Gaza, and Hasm and Liwa Al-Thawra in Egypt.
-However, one can merely consider these designations as soothing pills given by the tied hands of the Trump administration to its Arab allies interested in fighting political Islamism, including Egypt, Saudi Arabia, and United Arab Emirates.
+Despite the opposing force by the democrats in favor of the Muslim Brotherhood, the US State Department managed to designate some armed factions of the Muslim Brotherhood as terrorist organizations; e.g. Hamas in Gaza, and Hasm and Liwa Al-Thawra in Egypt.
+However, one can merely consider these designations as soothing pills given by the tied hands of the Trump administration to its Arab allies interested in fighting political Islamism, including Egypt, Saudi Arabia, and the United Arab Emirates.